oligriffiths/docker-php/README.md

 This should all make sense, we're telling it to use a out custom docker file to build the image, to make 2 volume mounts, set an environment variable for xdebug, and run the index file command.

+Now run `docker-compose build` to have it build a new image in case it needs that.

-Now run: `docker-compose up` and you should see:
+Then run: `docker-compose up` and you should see:

 ```sh
 Recreating phpdocker_php_1 ... done